Comparison Guide

 - Assumed unit cost: $12.00

-- At $21 sale price, expected margin looks healthy
+- At $21 sell price, expected margin looks healthy

 After full landed-cost loading